ryandeussing/jimhopper/_recovered-memories/personal-questions.md

 Finally, here are a few more things to consider:

-* No matter how much abuse someone has experienced, or how complete her or his memories are, there is always much more to that person than "abuse victim" or "abuse survivor."
+* No matter how much abuse someone has experienced, or how complete her or his memories are, there is always much more to that person than 'abuse victim' or 'abuse survivor.'
-* There is a danger of constructing a personal identity, or reinforcing a sense of self, that is too identified with, too constricted by, and too focused on being a "victim" or "survivor."
+* There is a danger of constructing a personal identity, or reinforcing a sense of self, that is too identified with, too constricted by, and too focused on being a 'victim' or 'survivor.'
 * Intellectual learning, therapy, and many other activities and relationships can help people heal from harmful effects of child abuse, including help people deal with troubling memories.
 But if improving of one's current life and creating a better future take a back seat to exploring the past, healing will be slowed down, and may even be prevented.